applicationsonline/librarian/README.md

 ---------------

 Librarian-Chef is a bundler for infrastructure repositories using Chef.
-You can use Librarian-Chef to resolve your infrastructure's cookbook dependencies and fetch them and install them into your infrastructure.
+You can use Librarian-Chef to resolve your infrastructure's cookbook dependencies, fetch them and install them into your infrastructure.

 Librarian-Chef is for resolving and fetching third-party, publicly-released